lpego/PICT/README.md

 Get an error when flashing to SD card with Raspberry Pi imager: "Image size is not multiple of 512 bytes"...

-Attempting to solve with: https://github.com/Drewsif/PiShrink/issues/195#issuecomment-1602477659
+Attempting to solve with: https://github.com/Drewsif/PiShrink/issues/195#issuecomment-1602477659 - re-gzipped manually, shared.

 # TODOs
 Test for power and storage efficiency